muno17/neblinita/README.md

 ____________________________

 IN PROGRESS

+- compress the master signal, do not let output exceed -3 db

+- implementing a wet/dry feature
+    - change mixer values as wet/dry added

 - create a GUI for control and aggregate function knobs
     - knobs or faders? - QDial, QSlider
     - display signal level - QProgressBar